2. Understanding Topology

 g = Geod(ellps='WGS84')

-), allows us to make measurements across an ellipsoid, which (as you saw in the lecture) is very important for accurate measurements.
+This Geod object (which we have stored in the variable g), allows us to make measurements across an ellipsoid, which (as you saw in the lecture) is very important for accurate measurements.
 Specifically, it gives us access to something called the Vincenty Equations, which are a pair of equations for Geodesic Computations (measuring things on an ellipsoid).
+If you wish to explore these calculations in more detail, Karney (2013) is a good place to do so, but this is not essential for the practical.

 # calculate the forward and back azimuths and the distance between two point locations